samrat-shrestha/UIOWA_Demo/README.md

-# UIOWA Receipt Reimbursement System
+# Receipt Reimbursement System

-A full-stack web application for university employees to submit and manage receipts for reimbursement.
+A full-stack web application for employees to submit and manage receipts for reimbursement.

 ## Project Overview